+A Nepal Bird Watching Tour is a perfect way to explore the country’s rich natural heritage.
 Nepal, officially the Federal Democratic Republic of Nepal, is a landlocked country in South Asia between India and China.
-It is mainly situated in the Himalayas, but also includes parts of the Indo-Gangetic Plain.
+It is mainly situated in the Himalayas but also includes parts of the Indo-Gangetic Plain.
 Nepal is a bird watchers’ paradise, with national parks & conservation areas making up a large part of its territory.
 More than 850 species of birds are found in Nepal, and surprisingly, a good number of these birds can be spotted in and around the Kathmandu Valley alone.

 Bird watching is possible in any corner of Nepal, be it in the sweltering plains where Koshi Tappu, Chitwan, and Bardiya are the main sites, while in the mountainous region, the Everest and Annapurna regions boast other well-known species of birds.
 The Koshi Tappu Wildlife Reserve in the eastern Terai is the place to be.
 Bird watchers cannot miss this wonderful reserve, which abounds in birds of all kinds.
 It’s a place where one sees trees packed with birds as if posing for a photograph.